behrouzsh/lincsproteomics_python/README.md

+# lincsproteomics_python
-# lincsproteomics_python is for python APIs used in lincsproteomics.org
+This repo is for python APIs used in lincsproteomics.org